Baba Yetu

 "Baba Yetu" (Swahili: "Our Father") is the main theme song for the 2005 video game Civilization IV.
 It was composed by Christopher Tin and performed by Ron Ragin and the Stanford Talisman.
 For its re-release in Tin's debut album Calling All Dawns, it was performed by the Soweto Gospel Choir.
-The song, when rereleased, became the first piece of video game music to be nominated for and to win a Grammy Award.
+The song, when re-released, became the first piece of video game music to be nominated for and to win a Grammy Award.

 Composition

 Creation

 Being a fan of the Civilization series, Tin reconnected with his former roommate Soren Johnson during his five-year college reunion at Stanford University; both had been part of an overseas program during their studies at Oxford University, with Johnson studying history and Tin studying music.
 Johnson told Tin at the reunion he had been working on Civilization III, and Tin expressed his love of the series to him.
 Some months after the reunion, Johnson contacted Tin and told him they were looking for music for the introduction for their new game Civilization IV, and wanted him to help.